adityagupta000/Lost_And_Found_Dbms/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Bootstrap team for the responsive framework
-- Flask community for the excellent web framework
-- MySQL team for the robust database system
-- All contributors who helped improve this project

----

 <div align="center">
 Made with ❤️ for better organization management